sts10/tidy/readme.markdown

         --dry-run
             Dry run.
 Don't write new list to file or terminal

+    -e, --minimum-edit-distance <MINIMUM_EDIT_DISTANCE>
+            Set minimum edit distance between words, which can reduce the cost of typos when entering words

     -f, --force
             Force overwrite of output file if it exists